Bundles of metric structures as left ultrafunctors: Introduction

 \subsection{Outline of results and methodology}

-{ \numberline{}Outline of results and methodology} Sections \ref{1} and \ref{2} are overview of the literature on Ultracategories and on the category of complete metric spaces.
+Sections~\ref{1} and \ref{2} provide an overview of the literature on Ultracategories and on the category of complete metric spaces.
 The goal is only to introduce the definitions and results we will need throughout the paper.